Capability Governance: Roles and responsibilities in Capability-based Planning

 For instance, a typical scenario is where a forward-looking CIO wants to base IT investment decisions on the envisaged future capabilities of the enterprise rather than on classical budgeting per department.
 To this end, a group of business architects is formed from the existing enterprise and IT architecture teams.
 This group is tasked with creating a Capability Map and other artifacts to support a capability-based planning initiative for IT investments.

 The resulting Capability Map may still be quite IT-focused, reflecting subdivisions and functionalities of the application landscape rather than true business capabilities.
-That may not be all bad though: if the structure is sound enough to support IT decision-making with a business focus, you have already taken a first step in the right direction.
-If you restrict your Capability Map to two or three levels deep, you can limit the risk of creating a too IT-focused map because you typically think in more general terms at these higher levels.
-It also makes it easier to maintain and update the Capability Map; use documentation fields of your Enterprise Architecture tool if you like to capture more details of what happens ‘inside’ these capabilities, rather than creating sub-capabilities for everything.
+That may not be all bad, though: if the structure is sound enough to support IT decision-making with a business focus, you have already taken a first step in the right direction.
+If you restrict your Capability Map to two or three levels deep, you can limit the risk of creating a map that is too IT-focused because you typically think in more general terms at these higher levels.
+It also makes it easier to maintain and update the Capability Map; use the documentation fields of your Enterprise Architecture tool if you like to capture more details of what happens ‘inside’ these capabilities, rather than creating sub-capabilities for everything.
 Progressively refactoring and refining the map to become a true business capability map may be a more fruitful approach than trying to get it right the first time, which is nearly impossible for an inexperienced team with limited business involvement.

 In any case, we advise that you take an iterative and incremental approach.
-Too often, we’ve seen capability mapping initiatives that took many months or stalled before delivering any meaningful value, simply because of the perceived need to be complete in both breadth and depth.
+Too often, we’ve seen capability mapping initiatives that took many months or stalled before delivering any meaningful value simply because of the perceived need to be complete in both breadth and depth.

 Instead, we would start with a broad but shallow level 1 map, from which we zoom in on specific areas based on two criteria: